JetSetDoritos/ExtBot/README.md

 ## **Description**

 A GroupMe bot written in Python that uses GroupMe's REST API to provide like and kick stats, as well as posting random images.
 Messages are stored using SQLite.
-Only image URLs are saved to use minimal space.
+Only image/video URLs are saved rather than the actual media to use minimal space.
+Ext is short for Extras :)

 This has been tested in a group with over 250k messages.

-This project was possible by [Chomps Bot](https://github.com/noeltrivedi/beer_pong_bot) and [GroupMe Analytics](https://github.com/octohub/GroupMeAnalytics), which were used to learn GroupMe's bot and application APIs accordingly.
+This project was made possible by [Chomps Bot](https://github.com/noeltrivedi/beer_pong_bot) and [GroupMe Analytics](https://github.com/octohub/GroupMeAnalytics), which were used to learn GroupMe's bot and application APIs accordingly.

 ## **Setup**